AdobeDocs/target.nl-NL/help/c-reports/conversion-rate.md

 De **Mann-Whitney U test** is een niet-parametrische test, die geschikt is wanneer de bemonsteringsverdeling van de gemiddelde metrische waarde van het bedrijf (voor elke variant) normaal niet wordt verdeeld.
 Nochtans zoals eerder besproken, gezien de omvang van verkeer betrokken bij online het testen, typisch de Centrale Grenswaarden van Theorem van toepassing, en zodat kan t-test veilig worden toegepast.

-Complexere methoden zoals **ANOVA** (waarbij t-tests tot meer dan twee varianten worden veralgemeend) kan worden toegepast wanneer een test meer dan twee ervaringen heeft (&quot;A/Bn-tests&quot;).
-ANOVA beantwoordt echter de vraag of alle varianten hetzelfde gemiddelde hebben, terwijl we bij de typische A/Bn-test meer geïnteresseerd zijn in _specifieke variant_ is het beste.
-In [!DNL Target]Daarom passen we regelmatig t-tests toe waarbij elke variant op een controle wordt vergeleken, met een Bonferroni-correctie om rekening te houden met meerdere vergelijkingen.
+More complex methods like **ANOVA** (which generalize t-tests to more than two variants) can be applied when a test has more than two experiences (&quot;A/Bn tests&quot;).
+However, ANOVA answers the question of &quot;whether all variants have the same mean,&quot; while in the typical A/Bn test we are more interested in _which specific variant_ is best.
+In [!DNL Target], we therefore apply regular t-tests comparing each variant to a control, with a Bonferroni correction to account for multiple comparisons.